M3DB is a time series database that was primarily designed to be horizontally scalable and able to handle high data throughput.

 bufferand any cached

-bufferis where all data that has yet to be written to disk gets stored in memory.
+bufferis where all data that has yet to be written to disk gets stored in memory, for a specific series.
 This includes both new writes to M3DB and data obtained through bootstrapping.
 More details on the buffer is explained below.
 Upon flushing, the buffer creates a

 blockof its data to be persisted to disk.

 blockrepresents a stream of compressed single time series data for a pre-configured block size, for example, a block could hold data for 6-8PM (block size of two hours).
 A

 blockcan arrive directly into the series only as a result of getting cached after a read request.
 Since blocks are in a compressed format, individual datapoints cannot be read from it.
 In other words, in order to read a single datapoint, the entire block up to that datapoint needs to be decompressed beforehand.